SajidZakaria/ST3-CP-Environment/README.md

         Set-ExecutionPolicy RemoteSigned
         ```
   3. Add the Build System (provided here) in Sublime Text 3.
 Also copy the Script.ps1 file and change the path in Build System accordingly.

+## Disclaimer for setting paths
+  It is highly recommended that you keep the syntaxes as they are.
+Change the paths where necessary.
+Don't change the placement of the quotation marks and other syntax as it is cruicial.
+You should also look out for:
+  * Don't use backslash for paths.
+Eg. C://Users/path is correct while C:\\Users\path is NOT
+  * Don't forget the double slashes after C eg. C:// (or any local drives you're using)